mosierkyle/mosierkyle/README.md

-<h3 align="center">Hey I'm Kyle </h3>
+<h3 align="center">Hey I'm Kyle!</h3>

 ### 🗣️ About Me
-I am a driven full stack developer and Software Engineer who loves to learn and build valuable things.
+I am a driven Full Stack Developer and Software Engineer who loves to learn and build valuable stuff.
 I am a recent graduate from Cal Poly San Luis Obispo where I studied Business and Computer Science.
 Check out some of my work!

 ### 🗂 Projects